 How wonderfully the Word of God speaks to us during Lent.

-Jesus reiterates that the most important thing is to have good relationships with other people.
+Jesus reiterates that the most important thing is good relationships with others.
 The world would be a different place if we were compassionate and non-judgmental.

-Therefore, during the remaining days of Lent, let us try every day not to speak ill of others and to refrain from evil words.
-Rather, let us try to find opportunities to say a kind word, to encourage and praise.
+Therefore, during the remaining days of Lent, let us try not to speak ill of others every day and refrain from hurtful words.
+Instead, let us try to find opportunities to say a kind words, to encourage and praise.

-And if we happen to get angry, let us not carry that anger in our hearts.
-Rather, let us try to find ways to reconcile.
+And if we get angry, let us not carry that anger in our hearts.
+Instead, let us try to find ways to reconcile.

 Prayer for Today